 We also offer occasional activities and celebratory events from walking groups to our Christmas party and Summer get together.
 Our film club is for 11 to 18 year olds and is based every Saturday in real cinema.
 Young people get together with their peers, watch movies of their choice and have a chat.
 FILM CLUB POSTER FINAL.

 Key information for Opportunities for Young People and Adults Information for Partners leaflet.
-Information more suited to show potential new members can be found in our get involved section.can be found in our
+Information more suited to show potential new can be found in our get involved section.can be found in our

 - 11 – 18 application form Targeted Short Breaks Referral Form – May 2015